vuepress-theme-hope/vuepress-theme-hope/docs/rtl/src/README.md

 Selector to enable rtl.

-The default settings means that the `dir` attribute of the `html` element will be set to `rtl` in rtl locales.
+The default settings mean that the `dir` attribute of the `html` element will be set to `rtl` in rtl locales.

 <NetlifyBadge />